[HISTORY: Adopted by the Town Council of the Town of Bar Harbor 4-18-2006 by Ord. No. 2006-01. Amendments noted where applicable.]

 [Amended 10-7-2008 by Ord.
 No. 2008-03; 4-15-2014 by Ord.
 No. 2014-01]

-All vacation rentals shall be registered with the Town of Bar Harbor prior to rental.
+All vacation rentals shall be registered with the Town of Bar Harbor on an annual basis, prior to rental.
+Previously registered vacation rentals shall reregister on or before May 31 annually.
 Registration forms shall be filed with the building permit files under the management of the Code Enforcement Officer.

 Registration forms shall include the following information: